nicdard/fusion-function-generator/README.md

 You can customize the number fusion functions that are generated and the number of operators that appear in each formula.
 By default, the functions are saved in `out/fusion_functions.txt`.

+## Build the library
+The project is configured to build the pip package `ffg`.
+We use wheel, just run:
+> python3 setup.py bdist_wheel

+Use the following command to install the package locally (add `-e` to enable hot reloading):
+> python3 -m pip3 install .

 ## Setup and using yinyang